-Students who have completed the sixth semester of architecture/design studies.
+Students who have completed their sixth semester of architecture/design studies.

-Attached to the application form (.docx), applicants should submit a max.
+Along with the application form, applicants should submit a max.
 5 A4 pages Portfolio + CV (including photo) in pdf format to the following e-mail address: firstname.lastname@example.org

 Portfolios should be designed and formatted for on-screen viewing.
 Maximum file size is 3 MB.

-The deadline for applications is 26 may 2013.
-Selected participants will be notified before 31 may 2013 by e-mail.
+The application deadline is 3 June 2016.
+Selected participants will be notified before 6 June 2016 by e-mail.

 Please note that places are limited!

-For any other questions for the event itself feel free to contact us at: email@example.com
+For further questions feel free to contact us at: email@example.com